nathanpitman/crib.pi.ee_addon/README.md

 crib.pi.ee_addon
 ================

 Cribs content from any URL or a number of URLs and inserts it as a channel entry.
+No documentation.
+Sorry.